furqane/arrhythmia_detection/README.md

 ![Unknown-3](https://user-images.githubusercontent.com/90627794/167515363-722ecdbf-1915-44f8-8614-659e6128ba85.png)

 This model has already shown a substantial increase in performance when compared to the baseline.
 For example, there is a 23% in the F/3 class.
-As hypothesized, LSTMS are powerful for time series problems.
+As hypothesized, LSTMs are powerful for time series problems.

 ### With Upsampling